00A44/00A44/README.md

   <li>IRC Channel
   <li>Website Finished, but needs to be uploaded
   <li>Gitea Server
-  <li>Illuminated letters on Web Extension
+  <li>Illuminated letters on Web Extension.
+Optional less stylized drop cap capital letters.
 </ul>

 I plan on making a private IRC to interact and participate with others, but I need a few donations.
 Discord and Telegram are horrendous platforms.
 I need a few 100 dollars in crypto before I do so.